Easter Bunny Bait Recipe (Easter Puppy Chow)

 - Candy – We use pastel-colored Easter M&Ms and jelly beans for festive flair and added flavor.

-How to Make Bunny Bait
+How to Make This Recipe for Easter Bunny Bait

 - Pour the Chex cereal, pretzels, and half of the candy into a large bowl.